Buhua-Liu/Buhua-Liu.github.io/_pages/about.md

 **Bio**
 ======
-Buhua Liu is an MPhil candidate at the Department of Computer Science, Hong Kong Baptist University.
-He obtained the B.Eng. degree at the School of Electronic and Information Engineering, Huazhong University of Science and Technology.
-His research interests lie in trustworthy AI, including generative (text-to-image generative models) and discriminative (classification) AI.
+Buhua Liu holds an MPhil degree from the Department of Computer Science at Hong Kong Baptist University and a B.Eng. degree from the School of Electronic and Information Engineering, Huazhong University of Science and Technology.
+He is currently focused on exploring the capability boundaries of large models, with research interests covering AIGC (Artificial Intelligence Generated Content), MLLM (Multimodal Large Language Models), and their practical applications.

 **Hobbies**
 ======